gabdub/ta-tweaks/README.md

     * F4:        (in project view) Toggle project file mode (edit / select)
     * F5:        (in project view) Refresh syntax highlighting + project folding
     * CTRL+H:    (in project view) Show the complete path of the file in the selected row
+    * SHIFT+ALT+F     Search for text in all project files

 __Features:__
 * Allow to group files in projects